William Bodiford: Other activities and research

 He presented his paper on the birth of Ise Shinto at the 2008 annual meeting of the Association for Asian Studies (AAS) in a session organized by Rambelli.
 In 2009, Bodiford participated with Shoji Yamada of International Research Center for Japanese Studies in Japan and William R. Lafleur of the University of Pennsylvania in a panel at the AAS annual meeting.

 In 2011, he sat on a panel with Steven Heine, Taigen Dan Leighton, Shohaku Okumura and others for a conference on Dogen Zenji organized by Heine's school, Florida International University.
+In May 2023, he gave a lecture on "Buddhist and Samurai Views of the Japanese 'Watery Moon' Motif" at UC Santa Barbara.

 Bodiford researches Japanese history from medieval times to the present.
 He has published works on the Tendai and Vinaya Buddhist traditions, on Shinto, and other subjects.
 He is an associate editor of Macmillan Reference USA's Encyclopedia of Buddhism.